M4tt-/kafka-python-postgres-etl/README.md

     bitnami/kafka:latest

-    Need -p option to expose container port 9092 to host 9092 so KafkaProducer can subscribe to it
+    Need -p option to expose container port 9092 to host 9092 so KafkaProducer can subscribe to it The KAFKA_ADVERTISED_LISTENERS is an important var for networking: clients connecting to the broker will use these values as connection strings.
+    PLAINTEXT_HOST group refers to local connections running on same host or docker container.
+    PLAINTEXT group refers to external clients.
+    Thus, the 'localhost' has no relevance to PLAINTEXT groups, only PLAINTEXT_HOST.

 - Kafka (to act as producer)
   - Link to Zookeeper: sudo docker run -p 9091:9091 -p 29091:29091 --name kafka-producer --network av_telemetry \